On the densities of covering numbers and abundant numbers: Primitive Covering Numbers

 \section{Primitive Covering Numbers}

 The upper bound we obtain for the number of primitive covering numbers is a consequence of the following observation, which also follows from Lemma 2.1 of \cite{sun07}. \begin{lemma} If $n$ is a primitive covering number then \end{lemma} \begin{proof} Suppose $n$ is a primitive covering number, and let $p=P^+(n)$, with $p^k$ being the largest power of $p$ dividing $n$.
 Then $n/p$ is not a covering number, meaning that at least one residue modulo $n/p$ is left uncovered by any residue system modulo the divisors of $n/p$.
 This uncovered residue lifts to $p$ distinct residues left uncovered by the same system modulo $n$, each having a distinct remainder modulo $p^k$.
 In order for $n$ to be a covering number, it is necessary to cover each of these residues using a modulus that is a divisor of $n$ but not a divisor of $n/p$.
 Each such divisor is necessarily divisible by $p^k$, meaning any congruence class modulo such a divisor can cover at most one of these $p$ uncovered residues.
-A covering will thus require at least $p$ divisors of $n$ which are not divisors of $n/p$, of which there are From this we conclude that $p \leq \tau(n/p)$. \end{proof}
+A covering will thus require at least $p$ divisors of $n$ which are not divisors of $n/p$, of which there are From this, we conclude that $p \leq \tau(n/p)$. \end{proof}

 The key idea of the bound of Theorem \ref{thm:primCovNums} is that numbers typically have relatively few divisors, while the largest prime factor of an integer is typically relatively large, and so integers that satisfy the inequality \eqref{eq:primcovineq} are rare.
 To make this precise, we will need estimates for the counts of smooth numbers and for numbers with many divisors.
-A well known bound for smooth numbers is that $\psi(x,y)$, the count of integers up to $x$ whose largest prime divisor is at most $y$, satisfies for a large range of $y$.
-De Bruijn \cite{deBruijn51} showed that the above approximation holds so long as $x\geq y \geq \exp\left((\log x)^{5/8+\epsilon}\right)$, which won't quite suffice for our purposes.
-However Hildebrand \cite{hildebrand86} extended this to show that \eqref{eq:smoothnumapprox} holds as long as $x\geq y\geq \exp\left((\log \log x)^{5/3+\epsilon}\right)$.
+A well-known bound for smooth numbers is that $\psi(x,y)$, the count of integers up to $x$ whose largest prime divisor is at most $y$, satisfies for a large range of $y$, as $x \to \infty$.
+De Bruijn \cite{deBruijn51} showed this approximation holds for $\exp\left((\log x)^{5/8+\epsilon}\right) \leq y \leq x$.
+This range was subsequently extended to $( \log x)^{1+\epsilon} \leq y \ \leq x$ in \cite{CEP} (though we require only an upper bound, which was already given in a range sufficient for our purpose in \cite{deBruijn51}).
 Norton \cite{Norton94} gives an estimate for $\Delta(x,y)$, the number of integers up to $x$ with $\tau(n) > y$, namely

-holds for $x\geq y > (\log x)^{2\log 2+\epsilon}$.
+holds for $ (\log x)^{2\log 2+\epsilon}\leq y \leq x$.